tireymorris/tinyneuron/README.md

 const perceptron = new Perceptron(config);
 ```

-A Perceptron has `inputs`, a `learningRate`, and an activation function `activate`, which can all be passed into the constructor config.
+A Perceptron has `inputs`, `weights`, a `learningRate`, and an activation function `activate`, which can all be passed into the constructor config.
 The activation function defaults to the sign function, `const sign = (x) => x >= 0 ?
 1 : -1`.
 The number of weights defaults to inputs length.
-You can also optionally disable the bias neuron with the config flag `addBias: false`.
+You can also optionally disable the bias neuron with the config flag `addBias: false`, or tweak the bias output with `bias: value`.
 The learning rate defaults to 5%, which still allows for dramatic improvements between cycles.

 To generate perceptron outputs: